V1EngineeringInc/V1EngineeringInc-Docs/docs/lowrider/index.md

 ![!pic](https://www.v1engineering.com/wp-content/uploads/2018/08/Y-Assm-1.jpg){: width="350"}

 It is best not to tighten the M3 screws all the way on the T8 nuts.
-This allows for a touch of misalignment and smoother Z action.
-Don’t worry.
-Their only job is to stop rotation, gravity does the rest.
+This allows for a touch of misalignment and more smooth Z action.
+Don’t worry, their only job is to stop rotation and gravity does the rest.

 ![!pic](https://www.v1engineering.com/wp-content/uploads/2018/08/Wheel-Assm.jpg){: width="350"}